DevKica/brain/content/Personal development/Productivity/Habits.md

 ### Limiting music listening
 Nowadays, everyone listens to music ALL the time.
 While studying, exercising, taking a short walk, driving a car.
 We don't let our mind rest, we don't want to be left with only our own thoughts.
 And I think it's a huge mistake, because even if, for example, driving a car without music is boring, most often in such moments (of boredom) valuable ideas and reflections came to my mind.
-Currently, I've been driving without music in the car for over a year, and I recommend everyone to try it, at least for a month.
+For example, currently, I've been driving without music in the car for over a year, and I recommend everyone to try it, at least for a month.